arqtrad/archlit/article.md

 itself, along with the political crisis of the late nineteenth century, is to become a catalyst for a renewed interest in national identity---this time around, in the form of longing for the lost roots of cultural identity.
+The historian of Portuguese anthropology, João Leal, suggests this interest is due to Portugal's increasingly peripheral status among European powers, pushing nationalist thinkers to contend with "a 'classic national problem' ...  that not only favored the study of local folk traditions, but also conducted that study as part of a search for Portuguese national identity."
+[@leal:1999history26, 10--11].
+This "anthropology of nation-building"
+[@stocking:1982afterword47, 172] is therefore akin to that of a newly independent country, such as Brazil's own.
+Now, this operation of anthropological nation-building requires as much the making of a conceptual scaffold as it needs the primary research to fill it with content.
+Therefore, both in Portugal and in Brazil, initial efforts at documentation are somewhat superficial if compared to the crafting of basic narrative structures for this documentation to tie into.

-Up until the 1860s, therefore, the actual form of the built environment has been of little consequence to the literary debates around national character.
+Up until the 1860s, then, the actual form of the built environment has been of little consequence to the literary debates around national character.
 As the unstable political and cultural climate of the liberal monarchies in both Portugal and Brazil wears on through the second half of the nineteenth century, however, the tension rises between the